-Set up your own DIY Easter Egg Hunt with free printable clues that can be used in any home!
+Enjoy this Easter Egg Hunt with free printable clues for an Easter scavenger hunt that can be used in any home!

 When I was younger, Easter was a big family holiday for us -- lots of people over to the house, a HUGE family dinner and new Easter outfits.